R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Ann Kinzig, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips

 - Z-score wrt Fixed Interval.
 Instead of the summary values, the graph displays Z-score transformed values relative to a fixed interval entered by the user.
 The Z-score value for a given year is the summary value for that year minus the mean summary value over all time steps in the specified fixed interval with the result divided by the standard deviation of the summary values over all time steps in the fixed interval.
 The Z-score for a year is the number of standard deviations above (+) or below (-) the fixed (often longer term) interval mean.
 One might, for example, set the interval to be the span of the preceding time period.
 Thus, in PaleoCAR if the selected interval were AD900-1100, the fixed interval for the Z-score calculation might be AD700 to 900.
 In this case a Z-score value of -2.3 for precipitation for the year 1021 for would indicate that for the selected study area the modeled precipitation value for that year is substantially below (2.3 standard deviations below) the average computed for the AD 700 to 900 (previous time period) interval.

 - Z-score wrt Moving Interval.
 Instead of the summary values, the graph displays Z-score transformed values relative to a moving window of a size selected by the user.
 If the window size is n time steps, the value graphed for a given year is the Z-score (number of standard deviations above or below the mean, with both the mean and the standard deviation calculated over the calculated over the given year and the preceding n-1 years).
-Thus, in PaleoCAR a Z-score value of +1.6 for precipitation for a given year using a 40 year moving window would indicate that for the selected study area the modeled precipitation value for that year is notably higher than (1.6 standard deviations above) average computed over the preceding two generations.
+Thus, in PaleoCAR a Z-score value of +1.6 for precipitation for a given year using a 40 year moving window would indicate that for the selected study area the modeled precipitation value for that year is notably higher (1.6 standard deviations above) than the average computed over the preceding two generations.
 The moving window is likely more relevant to on-the-ground perceptions of environmental conditions than either the modeled value themselves or Z-scores over a large range of past and/or future values.

 Smoothing.
 The graphed data can be smoothed in two ways.
 If the smoothing window extends before or after the period for which the dataset has modeled data, the smoothed value is Missing.